Stanko Vraz

-Stanko Vraz (born Jakob Frass; 30 June 1810 – 20 May 1851) was a Slovenian-Croatian poet.
+Stanko Vraz (baptized Jakob Fraß; 30 June 1810 – 20 May 1851) was a Slovenian-Croatian poet.
 He Slavicized his name to Stanko Vraz in 1836.

 Biography

 Born in the village of Cerovec in Lower Styria, Austrian Empire (today in Slovenia), Vraz was one of the most important figures of the Illyrian Movement in the Kingdom of Croatia and Slavonia.
 He completed elementary school in Ljutomer and gymnasium in Maribor after which he studied philosophy in Graz.
 During his education and career he reached fluency in German, French, Spanish and multiple Slavic languages.
 He was the first Croatian to earn his living as a professional writer.
 He wrote poems and travelogues and collected folk poems.
 He also translated foreign literature into Croatian.

 While in Samobor, he met Julijana "Ljubica" Cantilly, the niece of his friend and colleague, Ljudevit Gaj.
 She served as his muse, and he wrote and dedicated many poems and works to her.
 In this period Vraz became a strong advocate for the Illyrian Movement.

 Stanko Vraz died in Zagreb in 1851.